 Listening to Morning Report this morning (25th May 2016) interview these right wing completely out of touch politicians from this government making excuses for the New Zealand housing crisis, was like a rerun of the Irish Potato famine.
 It so riled me – all the cliche-laden stupidity and faux “I am your leader, so trust me” emptiness and attempts to convince us there is no crisis.
 Well, we’re living it.

 Actually, more than one pattern.
 There is the same complete disregard for life, equity, justice, meaning, or a nation’s vision to be more than just a set of ‘resources’ for the commercial mill.
 The same complete disregard for what works in the real world, and what doesn’t.

 But it’s more than that.
 Life is not a market.
 The market should never be the first option in policy, the prime directive.
 Life is the prime directive.
 Life in the long term.
 Our culture.
 Our reason for being.
 Government at its core is about protecting and conserving our people, communities and lands to ensure we can have meaningful life into an uncertain future.

 The market can *never* be an option for our future where nuance is not understood nor even identified and considered, and where power is not held in check.
 Such ‘unfettered markets’ will destroy us all.
 If you allow power and short-term thinking to co-exist, then you destroy all the social functions and natural systems.
 It is profitable in the short-term to mine and move on.
 It is profitable to extract.
 It is profitable to use power to tilt the playing field in your favour.
 And it is because power is not given a central place in their thinking that neoliberal economists are not aware enough of the potential degradation of our underlying social and natural systems.

-That Irish Famine period in the 1840s was arguably the first age of neoliberalism – “The market will provide,” said the House of Commons.
+That Irish Famine period in the 1840s was arguably the first age of neoliberalism – “The market will provide,” said Great Britain’s House of Commons.
 I’m sure the House of Lords was even more strident because like the Mega-corporate support for Neoliberal priests today, the Lords of the 19th Century had much to gain.